 - Finish nailer often misfires

 2. Craftsman Pancake 6 Gallon Air Compressor for Garage: Review

-Conventional air compressors make it difficult to get the engine started due to cold weather in most cases.
+Conventional air compressor make it difficult to get the engine started due to cold weather in most cases.
 But, this issue doesn’t happen with compressor machines like this one.
-Craftsman created this air compressor to make home improvement and molding projects a lot easier without requiring much effort from the user.
+Craftsman created this unit to make home improvement and molding projects a lot easier without requiring much effort from the user.

-The powerful motor of the air compressor can deliver a maximum of 150 PSI to provide adequate cut-in pressure for a wide variety of applications.
+The powerful motor of the model can deliver a maximum of 150 PSI to provide adequate cut-in pressure for a wide variety of applications.
 Also, the motor provides 2.6 SCFM at 90 PSI for a convenient and quick recovery time.

 If you have an assistant for small home projects, its 2 couplers allow two users to power two air tools to get the work done within less time.